-ELL 100 English Fundamentals for Non-Native Speakers Credit, 3 sem. hrs.
+ELL 100 English Fundamentals for Non-Native Speakers C

 Prerequisites: Restricted to non-native speakers of English

 Required for students who graduate from the Intensive English Program, who are judged to be unprepared for English 101; This course will contain a review of grammar spelling, reading, vocabulary building, and an introduction to composition techniques.
 This course carries credit but will not count toward a major, minor, or core curriculum.